-It is usual to build in provision for a review of the agreement if and when you have children, so that the children’s needs can be considered and assessed at that time, with possible changes made to.
-In the event of a divorce, if the court is asked to intervene in financial arrangements its first consideration is always the children involved.
-If the court considers that any agreement of the adults may adversely affect their children, e.g. by restricting any expectations of a lifestyle they would otherwise have had, it is likely to consider that it is not fair to uphold the agreement in the circumstances.
-It is not possible to contract out of giving financial support to or for a child.
+In a divorce, should the court need to step in on financial arrangements, it will always give thought to the children involved first.
+If the court considers any agreement between the adults that might adversely affect their children, such as by restricting any lifestyle expectations, it’s likely to believe it unfair to uphold the agreement in the circumstances.
+It’s not possible to contract out of giving financial support to or for a child.

 In 2010 the Supreme Court gave the following guidance: “The court should give effect to a nuptial agreement that is freely entered into by each party with a full appreciation of its implications unless, in the circumstances prevailing, it would not be fair to hold the parties to their agreement.”